taekion-org/sawtooth-hcs-consensus/README.md

 ## Introduction
 This project (`sawtooth-hcs-consensus`) is a pluggable consensus engine for Hyperledger Sawtooth that utilizes the Hedera Consensus Service (HCS) to provide publicly verifiable, Byzantine Fault Tolerant consensus to Sawtooth-based blockchains.
+This plugin replaces the standard permissioned PBFT, POeT and Raftinterfaces using the the Sawtooth pluggable consensus.

 ## Requirements
 This consensus engine requires the Sawtooth nodes to have a reliable connection to the public Internet